 ((dop)) is a student run organization that plans on and off campus events every Wednesday through Saturday for a discounted price or free.
-Programming occurs thorugh 7 committees: Weekly Events, Excursions, Concerts, Marketing, Films, Mainstage and Special Events.
+Programming occurs through committees: Concerts, Marketing, Films, Mainstage and Special Events.
 We also have a Genboard, where all the general members contribute to the larger outlook of ((dop)) by providing suggestions, input, and helping plan our bigger events.

 2006: SGA, Student Government Association, the Union Programming Board and “CLUB” existed (CLUB would be the equivalent of dop)